Sunday, March 6, 2011

 "I was busy in the cabin so didn't see the big white passenger liner, the Amerigo Vespucci, until it was close and sounded a tremendous blast.
 I rushed on deck, fortunately with my pants on, because the decks on my side were lined with waving passengers.
 Some burst out cheering, and some in song.
 I waved the "I'm OK" sign (hands clasped over head), and the ship resumed its course".

 The Amerigo Vespucci in mid-ocean.
-Note passengers, who are singing (what ?) to me.
+Note passengers, who are singing (something?) to me.

 May 1: "Near calm.
 Mileage 1684/1.
 That means the boat went 1 mile through the water in a day, to which must be added about 10 miles daily of favorable current.
 Position 45.05 W, 20.52 N. Apparently I am in the area known as the Sargasso Sea to Columbus when he travelled approximately this route".